-Have you ever wondered what it takes to create a small SoC based on a ARM Cortex-M Processor?
-In this article, we explain typically what IP (Intellectual Property) components are required and what other things you might need to put the whole system together.
+Have you ever wondered what it takes to create a small system-on-chip (SoC) based on a Arm Cortex-M processor?
+In this article, we explain typically what IP components are required and what other things you might need to put the whole system together.

-Since the ARM Cortex-M0 Processor was released a few years ago, the number of silicon designs based on ARM Cortex-M Processors has increased substantially.
+Since the Arm Cortex-M0 processor was released a few years ago, the number of silicon designs based on the Arm Cortex-M processors has increased substantially.
 By the end of 2016, it was reported that there were over 400 Cortex-M licensees, with most of these licensees using Cortex-M processors in non-MCU products.

 In fact, Cortex-M processors are finding their ways into new SoC designs whose previous generations did not include a Cortex-M, let alone a digital processor core.
 As a result, many SoC design engineers have taken the exciting journey of integrating a Cortex-M processor core for the first time without previous experience or any knowledge of important considerations required.